Srini2305/SER502-Spring2017-Team5/README.md

 1. Install Python 3.5.2 and Jave SE Runtime 1.6 or above

-2. Extract devils.tar.gz to home directory
+2. Download and extract devils.tar.gz to home directory

 3. Install the scipts with command: "sh installScript"